 - analyze impacts on geomorphology resulting from case studies of actual coastal hazards (tropical and extratropical storms, tsunamis, coastal flooding, erosion, etc.).

 In this section, you will be asked a number of engaging questions that ask you to visit various websites to access real data sets and visualizations to aid your learning.
 As such, some questions are asked for your benefit, and you are encouraged to answer them and check your answers against some example answers.
-Other assessment items include written blog posts that are focused on ascertaining your level of understanding of key concepts and ideas and the quality of your interaction with other students in the course.
 Your major assignment for this module is an Excel-based assignment where you will access, download, graph, and interpret historic tide data from locations of your choosing around the world.
 You will then use these data to forecast future sea level positions to better formulate potential risks in the future.